robdefeo/mlpk/unsorted.md

+**What is max pooling?**  TODO:

+How are the parameter numbers calucated?

+What is the effect of max pooling?

 What is TSNE?
 It is a way of compressing a large vector so the similar things can be plotted on a chart to show similar items next to each other.
 E.g. create the cool charts that plots similar words next to each other, a 2d representation is simple so something things will appear strangely.